Wronskian: Definition

-When the functions f_{i} are solutions of a linear differential equation, the Wronskian can be found explicitly using Abel's identity, even if the functions f_{i} are not known explicitly.
+When the functions f_{i} are solutions of a linear differential equation, the Wrońskian can be found explicitly using Abel's identity, even if the functions f_{i} are not known explicitly.
+(See below.)

 The Wronskian and linear independence

-If the functions f_{i} are linearly dependent, then so are the columns of the Wronskian (since differentiation is a linear operation), and the Wronskian vanishes.
-Thus, the Wronskian can be used to show that a set of differentiable functions is linearly independent on an interval by showing that it does not vanish identically.
+If the functions f_{i} are linearly dependent, then so are the columns of the Wrońskian (since differentiation is a linear operation), and the Wrońskian vanishes.
+Thus, one may show that a set of differentiable functions is linearly independent on an interval by showing that their Wrońskian does not vanish identically.
 It may, however, vanish at isolated points.